 What is a Swamp Cooler?

-A swamp cooler, also known as an evaporative cooler, is a system that cools air through the natural process of evaporation.
+A swamp cooler, or evaporative cooler, cools air using the natural process of evaporation.
 They do not use refrigerant altogether, relying on a simpler process to bring down the temperature.

 Why Swamp Coolers are Important?

-If something goes wrong with your cooling system during the summer or at any other time of the year, its good to call professional swamp cooler repair service providers.
-Our team at Alturas Contractors are committed to providing reliable HVAC repair services to our customers.
+When your cooling system malfunctions, it’s good to call professional swamp cooler repair service providers.
+Alturas Contractors delivers reliable HVAC repair services to our customers with unwavering commitment.

 Common Swamp Cooler Problems

-Swamp coolers are much simpler in function and more cost-effective than air conditioning systems.
-But they can develop a range of problems over time that decrease their operating efficiency and performance.
-Following are some of the common problems of swamp coolers that our technicians deal with day to day:
+Evaporative coolers are much simpler in function and more cost-effective than air conditioning systems.
+They can develop a range of problems over time that decrease their operating efficiency and performance.
+Following are some of the common problems of coolers that our technicians deal with day to day:

 Mineral buildup

 Mineral buildup is a common issue in hard water areas like Los Angeles.
-All of the water evaporates and the “stuff” in the water i.e minerals, calcium, magnesium, and sodium is left behind.
 The more minerals the water contains, the faster mineral buildup will occur.
 Eventually, this buildup clogs the vents, and pads and blocks airflow.
-There are several ways to reduce mineral buildup prevention:
+There are several ways to reduce mineral buildup:

 - Zinc anode in the reservoir.